HoNugget/BitCollector/README.md

 # BitCollector
-An open-source tool for data extraction.
-Rivaling the best!
+An open-source framework of scripts for data extraction/triage rivaling the best!
+For more information, please check out our [wiki](https://github.com/TranscranialOrchestra/BitCollector/wiki).

 ## How to Contribute
 In order to contribute to our project, you will need to do the following: